danbaragan/rest_test/README.md

 ### the code should be production ready
 Partial.
-There is .env detection that can be used to steer the app towards prod, dev, staging test is separate, by `create_app` factory argument.
 It has unit and integration tests: `pytest -vv`
 The layout is in place so one can plug different db engines, plug through different wsgi, etc But I wouldn't call this production ready at all.